COVID-19 Information and Resources

 Santa Catalina School offers on-campus COVID-19 testing every other week.
 The testing is provided by OneHealth LLC, and parents will find the updated flyer for each event on our COVID-19 testing information website.
 Our expectations for the frequency of testing varies by grade level, as described below.

-Grades 4 to 9: Santa Catalina School requires COVID-19 testing for students in Grades 4 to 9 attending on-campus instruction or participating in our small, targeted educational cohorts.
-Students unable to take the testing offered by the school will need to provide proof of a negative PCR test to the Health Center (email email@example.com) before returning to in-person classes or activities for the following week.
+Grades 9–12: Santa Catalina School requires COVID-19 testing for students in Grades 9-12 attending on-campus instruction.
+Students unable to take the testing offered by the school will need to provide proof of a negative PCR test to the Health Center (email email@example.com).

-Kindergarten to Grade 3: While testing for students in Kindergarten to Grade 3 will not be required at this time, we strongly encourage parents to consider the benefits of regular, asymptomatic testing as a way to help lower the spread of COVID-19.
+Kindergarten–Grade 8: While testing for students in Kindergarten–Grade 8 will not be required at this time, we strongly encourage parents to consider the benefits of regular, asymptomatic testing as a way to help lower the spread of COVID-19.

 Required Health Form